Floatingjacob/CENO/README.md

 # PIXEL
-PIXEL – Portable Image eXchange and Encoding Layer
+PIXEL – Portable Image eXchange and Encoding Logic

 This was a random idea,